[UPDATED: 3:53pm PST]

 team, as well as $250,000 deals with three members of team Str8 Rippin.
 With these contracts, MLG now includes three teams each signed to million dollar contracts.
 Earlier this year

 , the organization signed the prominent U.S. four-man Halo 2

 team Final Boss to a $1 million contract and Str8 Rippin's captain Tsquared to a $250,000 deal.
 "From day one, MLG has been committed to finding the best players in the world and helping them grow and develop careers as professional gamers," said Sundance DiGiovanni, co-founder and CMO of Major League Gaming.
 "These contracts are an important step in advancing the careers of these particular gamers, but they also help establish pro gaming and open doors for more players who aspire to this level of success in gaming."

 - The latest updates on Gamasutra sister alt.gaming weblog GameSetWatch

-include a look at
+include a look at collection of puzzle games

 - The latest updates from Gamasutra sister website Serious Games Source

 in the serious games market.